SokuDev/SokuMods/README.md

 **Fix a serious game bug regarding an underministic Meiling 236 recovery duration which could cause game desyncs.**

 *This module is very lightweight; it is advised & good netplay etiquette to always enable it.*

+### GetIP

+**Automatically copy your IP and an optional host message to your clipboard when starting to host.**

+*This replaces an old deprecated module of the same name that was SokuEngine-exclusive and buggy.*

 ### LabTool